-Gallery walls are always in fashion and can fill a blank space so nicely.
-Most common are photo walls which for sure add a personal stamp to your home.
-Keep it classy with frames in similar color and texture.
+Gallery walls are always in fashion and are an easy way to fill a blank space.
+Most common are photo walls which are a perfect way to add your own personal stamp to your home.
+Keep it classy with frames in similar colors and textures.

 A gallery of pretty plates or a fun hat collection can also showcase the family’s personality.